Senate heads home with no deal to speed confirmations as irate Trump tells Schumer to 'go to hell'

 But Democrats had little desire to give in without the spending cut reversals or some other incentive, even though they too were eager to skip town after several long months of work and bitter partisan fights over legislation.

-“We have never seen nominees as flawed, as compromised, as unqualified as we have right now,” Schumer said Saturday.
+“We have never seen nominees as flawed, as compromised, as unqualified as we have right now,” Schumer said.